 Fasting is an ancient tradition that is on trend not only in North America but worldwide.
 The medical literature on fasting is growing quickly with overwhelming majority showcasing numerous restorative health benefits.

-With todays beyond 9-to-5 lifestyle, intermittent fasting (IF) has a strong appeal of convenience and diet flexibility.
+With todays beyond 9-to-5 lifestyle, intermittent fasting (IF) has a strong appeal of convenience and application to any diet be it keto, palo, vegan and beyond.
 However, there are questions and myths regarding fasting such as starvation mode, low energy, muscle loss, and skipping the most important meal of the day—breakfast.